 With a change of surface to the tarmac, we were out on the infamous Epynt military ranges for the Tour Of Epynt, a Motorsport venue which has provided many rallying moments over the years.

-As we love this area of Mid Wales and it’s stages so much we returned again in May for another installment of the BTRDA & Welsh National Rally Championships for the Plains Rally, an event we find ourselves returning to time and time again each year as this ones a guaranteed event to deliver.
+As we love this area of Mid Wales and it’s stages so much we returned again in May for another instalment of the BTRDA & Welsh National Rally Championships for the Plains Rally, an event we find ourselves returning to time and time again each year as this one is a guaranteed event to deliver.

-The FIA World Rallycross championships continues to grow and year upon year it is fast becoming THE motorsport championship in the world.
-Now we realize that this may be a bold statement but it doesn’t take a genius to see just why, this format, its fast paced action packed racing is perfect for both today’s and tomorrow’s generation of Motorsport fans and is made for TV, besides how can anyone argue with legends such as 9x World Rally Champ Seb Loeb and our favourite character in motorsport Petter Solberg?
+The FIA World Rallycross championships continue to grow and year upon year it is fast becoming THE motorsport championship in the world.
+Now we realize that this may be a bold statement but it doesn’t take a genius to see just why, this format, its fast-paced action-packed racing is perfect for both today’s and tomorrow’s generation of Motorsport fans and is made for TV, besides how can anyone argue with legends such as 9x World Rally Champ Seb Loeb and our favourite character in motorsport Petter Solberg?

 Dust glorious dust was the order of the day for our next trip out into the Welsh trees for the Severn Valley Stages, incorporating the Welsh National and MSA British Historic Championships; which provides a great mix of Modern and Historic cars, this events takes in some of the gravel stages around the Llandovery area of Wales.